kousik774078/Dodge-the-box/README.md

 # Dodge-the-box
-A 3D game made using JavaScript and Three.js
+A 3D game programmed using JavaScript and Three.js